PhilipNaudus/simple_site-gh-pages/pages/qing/fierce_and_filial.md

 Qingyun investigates the bandits’ stronghold and concludes that the only way to force them out is to create an avalanche.
 He sends a memorial to the emperor, requesting that ten barbarian cannons be constructed and sent up the mountain.
 After the cannons arrive, Qingyun uses them to induce an artificial landslide.
 Mulan captures Leopard Skin, and Princess Wanhua forces the bandits to surrender.

 Mulan returns home and is shocked to realize that Qingyun is still unmarried.
 For the past twelve years, he has waited faithfully for her.
-Qingyun takes both Mulan and Wanhua as his wives and the wedding is celebrated.
-That night, Mulan conceives a son who eventually becomes the next prime minister of China.
+The night of their wedding, Mulan conceives a son who eventually becomes the next prime minister of China.

 ***I am translating this novel into English and am posting the chapters one at a time to [this Facebook group](https://www.facebook.com/groups/2465189123803489/) (anyone can join).***